chetan-hireholi/ansible-wca-demo-kit/README.md

 ## FAQ

 1. Who are the main audience for this demo setup? _ONLY IBM INTERNAL.
 IBM Sellers & IBM Client Engineering teams.
-To provision a VM go to: https://techzone.ibm.com/collection/watsonx-code-assistant/journey-code-assistant-for-ansible-lightspeed_
+To provision a VM go to: _https://techzone.ibm.com/collection/ibm-watson-x-code-assistant-for-ansible-lightspeed/environments_ and select "WCA for Ansible Essentials Plan: Visual Studio Desktop 1.3"
 2. What is the purpose of this demo setup? _This technical content can help you get acquainted with watsonx Code Assistant's features and provide you an opportunity for a live demo to clients_
 3. Even after logging into the VM, it asks me to re-authenticate.
 Which credentials to provide? _The same credentials you input to connect to the VM_